Anniepoo/weblog/README.md

 =======

-Other than having a normal SWI-Prolog install, the only install step is to clone from github and set keys for the various functionality
+Other than having a normal SWI-Prolog install, the only install step is to clone from github or install from the pack, and set keys for the various functionality

 Setting keys:
 For the demo, at the moment, this is the two map providers, google and cloudmade.